CMTA/CMTAT/README.md

 Access control is managed thanks to the module `AuthorizationModule`.

-The module `OnlyDelegateCallModule` is a special module to insure that some functions (e.g., such as `delegatecall()`) can only be triggered through proxies when the contract is deployed with a proxy.
+The module `OnlyDelegateCallModule` is a special module to insure that some functions (e.g., such as `delegatecall()` and `selfdestruct`) can only be triggered through proxies when the contract is deployed with a proxy.

 ### Audit